-1 Playback Mode only
+\1 Playback Mode only

-2 Still images only
+\2 Still images only

-- The LCD monitor on or off setting is retained even after the camera power is turned off. - The LCD monitor is set to the information view in the 3, 4, 5, 9, 9, 9 M. S. B. S. Movie mode. - In M. K. LCD monitor is always set to information view. - The LCD monitor will not switch to the Detailed Display or Focus Check Display while in the Magnified Display (p.
-114) or Index Playback mode (p.
-115).
+- The LCD monitor on or off setting is retained even after the camera power is turned off. - The LCD monitor is set to the information view in the 3, A, S, 9, or Movie mode.

+- The LCD monitor will not switch to the Detailed Display or Focus Check Display while in the Magnified Display (p.
+112) or Index Playback mode (p.
+113).